suffolklibraries/lgc/content/collections/events/youth-mural-painting-13-05.md

     content:
       -
         type: text
-        text: 'There are many time slots for Friday, Saturday and Sunday for the weeks of the 13th and the 20th. '
+        text: 'There are many time slots for Friday, Saturday and Sunday for the weekends of the 13th and the 20th May. '
 booking_link: 'https://easternangles.co.uk/event/youth-mural-painting#tab-0=dates-and-times'
 cta: |-
-  This event is run by Eastern Angles, for more information please get in touch via:
+  This event is run by Art Eat Events, for more information please visit:

   [https://easternangles.co.uk](https://easternangles.co.uk)
 updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1650886318
+updated_at: 1651051702
+attendance_information: 'Open to all'
 ---
 Come and take part in painting murals along Ipswich Waterfront.